lexibank/tlopo/out/vol4/chapter7.md

 ## 15. Beetles (Order Coleoptera)

 Although there are thousands of different beetle species, very few taxa are named in wordlists.
 Only two POc reconstructions have been made, and in the first listed below there are grounds for believing that the gloss given in many of the daughter languages is a recent adaptation.
 The large rhinoceros beetle (Oryctes rhinoceros), which bores into the crown of the coconut palm and is considered a serious pest in many parts of the Pacific, is believed to have been introduced from southeast Asia only in the 20th century (Gressitt & Homabrook 1985:34).
 A beetle similar in appearance and behaviour is Xylotrupes gideon, found in almost all parts of New Guinea.
 Presumably, speakers used an existing beetle term to refer to the introduced beetle.
-The second reconstruction, POc ‘kumuk. probably refers to longicorn beetles, those with extremely long antenna (Family _Cerambycidae_), the larvae of which attack timber.
+The second reconstruction, POc _&ast;kamak_, probably refers to longicorn beetles, those with extremely long antenna (Family _Cerambycidae_), the larvae of which attack timber.

 <a id="p-401"></a>

-Figure 7.7   Left Longicom beetle.
+Figure 7.7:   Left Longicom beetle.
 Right Oryctes rhinoceros, rhinoceros-beetle.

 <table>
 <tr>